oslabs-beta/AthenaJS/README.md

 <br/>

 💠 AthenaJS includes styled-components integration, check out the <a href = 'https://styled-components.com/docs'> documentation </a> here to get started.
 Styled components lets you write actual CSS code to style your components, so you can get started quick and easy!
-Declare your styled component variable in the body terminal and write CSS or copy over code from your CSS file to quickly style your component!
+Declare your styled component variable in the body editor and write CSS or copy over code from your CSS file to quickly style your component!

 ### Compare Component Render Times